vongostev/OscSiPM/README.md

 ![OscSiPM](https://github.com/vongostev/OscSiPM/workflows/OscSiPM/badge.svg?branch=main) [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/vongostev/OscSiPM.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/vongostev/OscSiPM/context:python)

 # OscSiPM
-Instruments to make photocounting statistics from histograms and raw oscillograms (made by LeCroy oscilloscope or old Tektronix oscilloscope) of SiPM signal.
-One can correct the baseline of the oscillogram and compensate a crosstalk noise of photocounting statistics.
+Instruments to make a photocounting statistics from histograms and raw oscillograms (made by LeCroy oscilloscope or old Tektronix oscilloscope) of SiPM signal.
+One can correct the baseline of the oscillogram and compensate a crosstalk noise in the photocounting statistics.

 # Installation
 OscSiPM is available at pip.
 It may be installed with